uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 [unresolved]: #unresolved-questions

 - What happens and how to deal if the PAYG instance we loaded the data from get terminated or stopped?
+  - Possible approach is remove the affected cloudrmt auth configs from the Server.
+Channels will be kept with all the existing content and assigned server will still see it.
+But no new updates will added to the channels.

 - Should we have a UI showing all the PAYG authentications registered and allow user to remove existing ones?